 There is no residual value risk since the residual value is not securitised.
-On the other hand, the special purpose vehicle benefits from interest paid on the residual value, which increases excess spread over time.
+In addition, the special purpose vehicle benefits from interest paid on the residual value, which increases excess spread over time.
 The standard amortisation scheme is French.

 The leases have mainly been granted to Italian SMEs (73.3%), with smaller amounts to larger corporate borrowers (10%) and individual entrepreneurs (16.7%).
 The asset analysis was performed over four portfolio segments (see Figure 2).